OpenSILEX/opensilex/opensilex-front-tests/e2e/end-to-end-tests-documentation.md

 __[Playwright docs](https://playwright.dev/docs)__
 The test templates you will receive will need refinement especially for the locators.
 Different types of locators are available (<https://playwright.dev/docs/other-locators>) but the best practice is to use `data-testid`s.
 If this locator doesn't already exist on the components used in the test template you should add them manually.
+Using the adminLoggedPage fixture from opensilex-test-fixtures.ts will give you a base state where the user is connected as admin.

+## Possible improvements
+* Caching the rdf4j and mongodb images used by gitlab-ci would speed up tests
+* Test files and scenarios can be consolidated according to OpenSILEX elements (ex: all tests for "Experiments" in a single file)
+* Integrate to maven tests
+* Add credentials in a config file